-Our box was FULL of many very useful bricks for building robots, animals, vehicles and structures plus very unique pieces from the Bionicle sets.
+Our box was FULL of many very useful bricks for creating robots, animals, vehicles, and buildings, plus very unique pieces from the Bionicle sets.

-Happy building (and shopping!).
+Happy LEGO building (and shopping!).

-Please note that some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a commission.
-Keep in mind that I link to these companies and their products because of their quality and not because of the commission I receive from your purchases.
+PS.
+This post is not sponsored.
+We’re a LEGO brick-loving family who posts about our favorite builds.
+Some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission.
+Keep in mind that we link to these companies and their products because of their quality and not because of the commission we receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.